jaatadia/E-SIC/README.md

-# tic-toc-sic
+# E-SIC

-This proyect is an ON PROGRESS implementation of the [Synchronizing Internet Clock frequency protocol (sic)](https://www.ietf.org/id/draft-alavarez-hamelin-tictoc-sic-05.txt).
+This proyect is an adaptation of the [Synchronizing Internet Clock frequency protocol (sic)](https://www.ietf.org/id/draft-alavarez-hamelin-tictoc-sic-05.txt) to achieve sincronization acurracy better than 2 miliseconds between ESP32 devices.